More people are trying their hand at entrepreneurship than ever before.

 But remember, this is only the beginning.

-Up next is the need to execute on your idea – set up your processes, start selling, delight your customers or clients, and make money.
+Up next is the need to execute on your idea – set up your processes, invest in the right small business software, start selling, delight your customers or clients, and make money.

 You’ve got this.